-- Has two extra ports that allow you to connect up to four external microphones at once
+- It has two extra ports that allow you to connect up to four external microphones at once

-- Uses an interchangeable capsule system to produce the best audio quality possible
+- It uses an interchangeable capsule system to produce the best audio quality possible.

-- Can be used as an audio interface and connected directly to a DSLR camera
+- It can be used as an audio interface and connected directly to a DSLR camera.

-- Gives you up to 20 hours of power from four AA batteries when you’re recording outdoors
+- It gives you up to 20 hours of power from four AA batteries while recording outdoors.

 - Features an easy-to-read, full-color LCD screen

-- May have too many features for anybody looking for a simple recording device.
+- It may have too many features for anybody looking for a simple recording device.

 The features and specifications of both the Zoom H5 and the Zoom H6 are incredibly similar.
 So, when it comes to working out which is best for you, you’ll need to consider your recording requirements.

 If you’re a solo podcaster, have one other co-host, or have an interview-format podcast with just one guest per episode, the Zoom H5 will serve you well because you will be unlikely to need more than two microphones at a time.
-Anything bigger might be unnecessary, unused extras.
+Anything more significant might be unnecessary, unused extras.

-Both models offer you the opportunity to record outdoors as well and only require AA batteries when you’re recording remotely.
+Both models offer you the opportunity to record outdoors and only require AA batteries when recording remotely.
 They are incredibly portable too, which adds to their appeal when you’re looking for a piece of recording equipment to use outdoors.